framer/salesforce-lightning.framerfx/README.md

 - Find out why expandablesection.tsx doesn't open/close
 - Fix sizing of files.tsx
 - Add icon support for input
+- Can I override the default props for Icons if I import them?
+I.e files.tsx to have a different default icon

 Notes:

 - Removed Builder Header for first pass
 - Removed Filters for first pass
 - Removed Expression for first Pass
+- Removed Menu for first Pass
+- Removed Modal for first Pass